Processing 840 million messages each year, delivering multilingual support in 120+ languages!

 This may seem like a strict, black-and-white radar, but it actually allows quite a bit of room for flexibility.
 The dimensions create a broad spectrum where you can decide which pole your brand stands closer to.
 You can also choose to not lean towards either side, declaring a neutral position.

 When you look at tone of voice examples, you’ll hardly ever come across companies that are strictly funny or serious.
-A wide variety of tone of voice types stem from just these four dimensions:
+Various types of tone of voice stem from just these four dimensions:

 Every established brand has a personality.
 So think about yours to ease your search for the right type of tone.